Pah Homestead: Restoration

 The council upgraded the Pah Homestead roof as part of its commitment to protecting and preserving heritage buildings in Auckland city.
 The restoration involved weatherproofing, reinforcing the structure of the roof and some seismic upgrading.
 The council selected materials matching the original roof like English slate tiles and rolled lead.

 Auckland City worked with other groups and organisations like New Zealand Historic Places Trust and specialist heritage architects Matthews & Matthews Architects Ltd. to ensure the renovation is of a high standard.
-These works were undertaken by NZ Strong Construction, an Auckland construction company specializing in unique projects such as this.
+These works were undertaken by NZ Strong Construction, an Auckland construction company specialising in unique projects such as this.

-Refurbishment of exterior joinery and façade is now completed, with drainage works and fire protection undertaken to prevent further deterioration of the building.